Citizens Broadband Radio Service (CBRS)

 Existing MNOs Will Go After the Mid-band Spectrum

 Existing MNOS Verizon, AT&T, T-Mobile, Sprint and, in the future, DISH are likely to go after the CBRS spectrum.
-The main reason is to speed up the support of their devices at the auction announced by the FCC in June next year, said Larsen.
+The main reason is to speed up the support of their devices at the auction announced by the FCC.
+The date is in June next year, said Larsen.
 CBRS may be a cost-effective spectrum compared with millimeter-wave and paves a more straightforward pathway to 5G connectivity for carriers, he added.

 Build Out of Neutral Host Networks

 Until now, mid-market venues such as high-rise, and multi-tenant buildings have required the multi-operator capability that DAS offers.
-But now, with CBRS, deployment costs will be cut.
+But now, with CBRS, deployment costs will decrease.
 The CBRS small cell network can serve multiple operators and is an effective alternative for each site.
-For this reason, CBRS can be a natural choice for neutral host network operators to solve the existing indoor challenges of cellular connectivity for service providers, venue owners, and enterprises.
+For this reason, CBRS can be a natural choice for neutral host network operators to solve the existing indoor challenges they face.

 “We are still in the preseason currently for CBRS.
 The regular season will soon begin and the bright lights will be on soon.”
 Larsen said.